jiwonk42/word-counter/README.md

 ## Specifications

-**The user enters non-alphabetic characters and the program returns a value of 0.**
+**The user enters a word "Hello" and a string of words, "Goodbye".
+The program returns 0.**
-* Example Input: "42"
+* Example Input: {"Hello", "Goodbye"}
 * Example Output: 0

+**The user enters a word "Hello" and a string of words, "Hello Goodbye".
+The program returns 1.**
+* Example Input: {"Hello", "Hello Goodbye"}
+* Example Output: 1

+**The user enters a word "Hello" and a string words, "Hello Goodbye Hello".
+The program returns 2**
+* Example Input: {"Hello", "Hello Goodbye Hello"}
+* Example Output: 2

+**The user enters a word "HELLO" and a string words, "Herlo", "HEllo", "hello", "HELLO".
+The program returns 3**
+* Example Input: {"HELLO", "Herlo HEllo hello HELLO"}
+* Example Output: 3

 ## Support and contact details